maxsnapper/cyoa-game/README.md

 cyoa-game
 =========

-Choose your own adventure game (Python)
+My attempt into learning to code in Python, with a "Choose your own adventure" game program.

+Constructive criticsm welcomed as this is primarily to improve my knowledge!